hope-ui/hope-ui/README.md

 This is due to a wrong type definition on my part that i can't figure out.

-However the Developer experience will be better when Stitches will support SolidJS out of the box, you can track the issue on [Sitches repo](https://github.com/modulz/stitches/pull/819)
+However the developer experience will be better when Stitches will support SolidJS out of the box, you can track the issue on [Sitches repo](https://github.com/modulz/stitches/pull/819)

 ## Acknowledgment